 Pinterest in General

-Pinterest is composed of pins.
+Pinterest is comprised of pins.

-People use Pinterest different ways.
+People use Pinterest in different ways.

 They search for things they’re interested in, browse their home feeds for new ideas and look at other people’s boards to see what they like.